Overview

 Each one-hour session also covers:

-- Who does and does not need coverage;
+- Who does and does not need coverage.

-- How and when to report an injury or illness (including COVID-19);
+- How and when to report an injury or illness (including COVID-19).

-- Considerations when hiring independent contractors, laborers, and domestic workers;
+- Considerations when hiring independent contractors, laborers, and domestic workers.

-- Tips for lowering premiums; and
+- Tips for lowering premiums.

 - Penalties and where to go for assistance with them.